 Sampling Design

+For large areas of interest, monitoring for RSHC has typically required sampling rather than a full inventory.

 Because of the focus on hydrologic processes, most studies have sampled and/or assessed based on hydrologic units, such as subwatersheds; however, Dubé and Martin documented reasons to sample by land grids.

-Past efforts have determined that the majority of impacts come from a relatively few road segments, which can be edmodeled using existing GIS data...
-These models could be used to focus field data collection on the most likely connected areas, however, ,htheir accuracy is dependent on the quality of GIS roads and streams data available.
+Past efforts studies have consistently determined that the majority of impacts RSHC come is associated from awith relatively few road segments.
+These “high probability of delivery” segments , which can be initially identified via modelingmodeledmay be identifiable using existing GIS datatools, which could These models could be used to focus field data collection, and potentially reduce sampling costs or cost-effectively increase sample size. on the most likely connected areas.
+However, their accuracy depends is dependent on the quality of GIS roads and streams data available.

+In sampling for status and trends, ODFW has tailored the sampling design to optimize both - more samples for status and repeatedly sampling a smaller subset for trends.

+Sampling intervals for trends need to fit the time-scales of the processes of interest.
+For example, ODFW samples some sites annually and others every 3 yrs or 9 yrs for tracking changes in various habitat features important to coho salmon.
+The sampling intervals are consistent with the life-cycle of coho salmon, and the longer intervals are appropriate for habitat features expected to change more slowly.

 Assessment

-Although the ultimate purpose of the road connectivity rules is to reduce impacts on aquatic habitats and species populations, measuring impacts on those endpoints is not feasible given the large area involved and multiple confounding factors and mixed ownership patterns.
+Although the ultimate purpose of the road connectivity rules is to reduce impacts on aquatic habitats and organismsspecies populations, measuring long-term monitoring to assess population changes impacts on those endpoints is not are likely feasiblefeasiblemay be challenging given the large area involved, the cryptic nature of aquatic organisms, movement into the ocean by anadromous species, and multiple other confounding factors and mixed ownership patterns.

+Accurate estimates of the absolute amounts of sediment delivered to streams is infeasible for an endeavor of this scale.
+However, field measurement of road characteristics coupled with erosion and delivery modeling can provide reasonable relative measures of sediment inputs.
+As several long-term monitoring programs have demonstrated, assessing habitat changes is feasible although can be expensive.
+Coordinating field sampling with existing monitoring programs could help reduce costs.

 Direct measurements of sediment would also be infeasible at the FPA scale given the logistics required; however, field measurement of connectivity and modeling of sediment are possible, as demonstrated by Dubé.

 Although most studies have addressed connectivity and sediment together, connectivity can be addressed alone and would save on both field work and analysis.

-One challenge with using stream length as annan indicator is that this may change as better maps are developed.
+One challenge with using water or sediment delivery per unit stream length as a performance indicator is that this may change as better maps are developed.
+However, the LiDAR-derived ODF regulatory stream layer is likely to capture most streams.

-Sediment models have been useful for relative comparisons, however, absolute accuracy is not reliable to a high degree of variation in the drivers not captured by existing datasets.
+Sediment models have been useful for relative comparisons, however, absolute accuracy is not reliable to a high degree.
+This is due to many factors, including not accounting for key variables, such as rock type, in data collection of variation in the drivers not captured by existing datasets.

-Knowledge or context of sediment yield numbers or how they should inform actions is lacking (what is difference between a 5 cu yd and 15 cu yd annual yield?)
+Knowledge or context of sediment yield numbers or how they should inform actions is lacking (e.g., what is difference between a 5 cu yd and 15 cu yd annual yield?)

 3. Scoping Proposal Options